Close Menu

 Image result for indiana ohio state 1987 darkest day

 The stunning win earned the Hoosiers a spot in the national rankings, but there was no time for celebration.
 No. 20 Indiana had to travel to Minnesota to face the undefeated Gophers.
-A missed field goal with under two minutes to go allowed IU to escape with an 18-17 win, and chatter about the Rose Bowl began.
+A missed field goal with under two minutes to go allowed IU to escape with an 18-17 win, and buzz about the Rose Bowl began.

 Any premature thoughts of Pasadena would have to wait.

 The Michigan Wolverines were up next, and once again rain was falling against a college football powerhouse.
 This time the game was played in Bloomington, and by the time the game was over, the goalposts were falling as well.
-You can read more about that classic 14-10 Indiana win here.
+You can read more about that classic 14-10 Indiana win by going here.

 At this point the Rose Bowl talk was at a fever pitch.
 Could the Hoosiers return for the first time in 20 years?

-Indiana moved to 4-0 in the Big Ten, and 6-1 overall as they traveled to Iowa to face the top 20 Hawkeyes.
+Indiana moved to 4-0 in the Big Ten, and 6-1 overall as they traveled to Iowa to face the top-20 Hawkeyes.
 The Hoosiers came up short (29-21) in Iowa City, and IU’s Big Ten title hopes suffered a setback.
 But they were still in the hunt.

 Indiana got back on track with a home win over Illinois the following week, but they suffered a loss on that day as well.
 Starting quarterback Dave Schnell had an emergency appendectomy the morning of the game, and his absence would be noticeable the following week.